Ninetalesgh/dndcampaign/vault/dm/monsters.md

   - *Creeping Tendril (**costs 1**)*: Move a root underground and move a creature within range 4 *(6m)* by 2 *(3m)*.
   - *Burrow Step (**costs 2**)*: The Blight burrows and re-emerges at a point of corrupted soil within range 6 *(9m)*, dragging its roots and any engulfed creature with it.
 - **Lair Actions**: *Always telegraphed one round in advance with their cues.*
-  - **1. Rootburst**: Putrid roots erupt in three radius 2 *(3m) zones within range 12 *(18m)* of the guardian.
+  - **1. Rootburst**: Putrid roots erupt in three radius 2 *(3m) zones within range 12 *(18m)* of the Mound.
 Affected ground becomes difficult terrain, and creatures in the area must succeed on a DC 14 DEX Save or take 2d6 piercing + 2d6 necrotic damage.
 Failed saves also cause creatures to fall [Prone](conditions.md#prone) as the roots grasp their legs.
     *Visual cue: Ground bulges and pulses with foul sap before bursting open.*
   - **2. Spore Cloud**: The lair exhales necrotic spores in a radius 4 *(6m)* sphere centered on a plant in the arena.
 Creatures inside must make a DC 14 CON Save or be [Poisoned](conditions.md#poisoned) until the end of their next turn.
 Creatures already Poisoned take 2d8 necrotic damage instead on a fail.
     *Visual cue: A swirling mist of grey-green spores jets from vents in the floor or trees.*
-  - **3. Sapling Spawn**: A rotting [Blight Sapling](vault/dm/monsters.md#blight-sapling) erupts from the ground in a space within range 6 *(9m)* of the guardian, it acts on its own.
+  - **3. Sapling Spawn**: 3 rotting [Blight Saplings](vault/dm/monsters.md#blight-sapling) erupts from the ground in a space within range 6 *(9m)* of the Mound, it acts on its own.
-    *Limit: No more than 3 saplings at a time unless the Guardian is near death.*
+    *Limit: No more than 3 saplings at a time unless the Mound is near death.*

 - **Regional Effects**:
-*The corruption of the Necrotic Blight Guardian extends beyond its physical presence.
+*The corruption of the Blight Mound extends beyond its physical presence.
 The area within 1 km of the creature's lair is warped by necrotic withering energy, creating the following effects:*
 - **Withering Flora.** Plants within the area slowly die, becoming twisted and blackened.
 Normal plants provide no nourishment and may be mildly poisonous if consumed.
 - **Soul Whispers.** Living creatures that take a long rest in the area must succeed on a WIS Save (DC 12) or suffer disturbing dreams of the dead, preventing them from gaining the benefits of the rest.
 - **Necrotic Seepage.** Water sources within the area become tainted with a foul taste and slight necrotic energy.
 Creatures that drink from them must make a CON Save (DC 10) or take 1 necrotic damage.
 - **Restless Dead.** Corpses within the area do not decompose naturally and have a 25% chance of rising as zombies or skeletons during the night if left unburied or unconsecrated.
 - **Weakened Veil.** Divination spells that contact other planes or communicate with the dead have a 50% chance of attracting malevolent spirits that provide false or misleading information.
-*If the Necrotic Blight Guardian dies, these effects fade over the course of 1d10 days.*
+*If the Blight Mound dies, these effects fade over the course of 1d10 days.*

 *(Source: Custom)*